chromium/chromium/ash/test/pixel/test_failure_triage.md

 # Ash Pixel Unit Testing: Test Failure Triage

+TL;DR: If you made a UI change that you expect to change ash_pixeltests, you need to increment the revision number of the test by 1 in the C++ test source.

 ## 1. Introduction

 `ash_pixeltests` is the test suite of image-based testing.
 If your CL breaks